So what are your beliefs around sales?

 Let me give you an example...

 I passionately believe that every small business owner should have a business coach.
-Someone to help them to see the wood from the trees, to bring great ideas to the table that will improve not only their businesses but also their quality of life, to cheer them on, support them and hold them accountable.
-So when I am in a sales situation with a prospect and I think we are a great fit for each other - I will do my best to take them on as client.
-Likewise, if we are not a good fit - I'll happily walk away without even thinking about trying to persuade them.
+Someone to help them to see the wood from the trees, to bring great ideas to the table that will improve not only their business but also their quality of life, to cheer them on, support them and hold them accountable.
+So when I am in a sales situation with a prospect, and I think we are a great fit for each other – I will do my best to take them on as a client.
+Likewise, if we are not a good fit, I'll happily walk away without even thinking about trying to persuade them.
 It has to be right for us both.
-I'll still add as much value as I can during our time together but I won't sell them something they don't need or can afford.
+I'll still add as much value as I can during our time together, but I won't sell them something they don't need or can afford.